An ETA is required. We can assist in processing this document.

-No, the Canadian ETA is valid for 5 years or until your passport expires.
+No, the Canadian ETA is valid for 5 years after issued or until passport expires.
 You can visit Canada as many times as you wish as long as the ETA is valid.
-Note that each visit is limited to a maximum stay of 180 days.
+Note that each visit is limited to a maximum stay of 180 days Per Entry.

 No, you do not, as it is electronically linked to your passport.
 However, it is advised that you carry a copy with you, just in case.